mluchettii/zenportfolio/docs/docs/vscan/nessus.md

 ## Vulnerability analysis (Blog)

-This is more of a blog entry/demo than proper documentation.
-I will keep it here until the Zensical team adds the blogging feature.
+The following is more of a blog entry/demo than proper documentation.
+I will keep it here until the blogging feature gets added to Zensical.

 ### Vulnerability A: Outdated Apache version